KrishTyg/KrishTyg/README.md

 # Hi there!
-I'm Krisgh
+I'm Krish
 Product Analyst building skills in data analysis and business insights.

 ## What I'm Learning